ripassorkerrifat/reservation-system/ARCHITECTURE.md

 ## Overview

-This document describes the technical architecture of the Product Reservation System, focusing on expiration mechanisms, concurrency control, database schema, and design trade-offs.
+This document describes the technical architecture of the Flash Sale Reservation System, focusing on expiration mechanisms, concurrency control, database schema, and design trade-offs.

 ## Database Schema